Since I started writing about financial topics I’ve had no shortage of personal finance management software to write

 Most of the software do a decent to great job of helping you to track your family budget, stay on top of where your money is and making sure your bills are paid on time.
 But something none of them did to my satisfaction was to track our investments in my 401(k), Roth IRA and other taxable accounts.

-Some of my favorite personal finance software that I've tested include Mint.com, You Need A Budget and Power Wallet.
-All of them were very good, but in my opinion Personal Capital is one of the more recent additions to the group – Personal Capital – helps you to stay on top of your investments better than any other online financial management software that I know of.
+Some of my favorite personal finance software that I’ve tested include Mint.com, You Need A Budget and Tiller Money.
+All of them were very good, but in my opinion Personal Capital is one of the very best.
+It helps you to stay on top of your investments better than any other online financial management software that I know of.

-We wrote a quick review of Personal Capital right after they launched a couple of years ago, but today I thought I'd take a deeper dive into the details of the site, and update how they've been working for me the past couple of years.
+We wrote a quick review of Personal Capital right after they launched a few years ago, but today I thought I’d take a deeper dive into the details of the site, and update how they’ve been working for me the past couple of years.

-Want to join in the fun and follow along?
-Open your own FREE Personal Capital Account here.
+Want to join in the fun and follow along with your own account?

 Manage Your Entire Financial Life – Wherever You Are